 When you print a brochure, window card, or letter in Alto, Alto produces a document in .pdf format.
-If this .pdf looks correct, but you are not getting the results you expect when you send this to the printer, you may need to change some settings on your PC.
+If this .pdf looks correct, but you aren't getting the results you expect when you send this to the printer, you may need to change some settings on your PC.

 - Check you have Adobe Acrobat installed on your PC.
 The .pdf viewers you find in Chrome and Edge etc, do not have the same printing capabilities as Adobe Acrobat